johanbrook/indexeddbstore/README.md

 Promise based client-side wrapper for HTML5 IndexedDB in the browser, built with [Browserify](http://browserify.org/).

+## Install

+Via NPM:

+	npm install indexeddbstore

+Or just download [a release](https://github.com/johanbrook/indexeddbstore/releases) package and grab the contents in the `dist` directory and put in a `script` tag.

 ## API

 IndexedDBStore is built according to CommonJS principles.
 Thus the module is able to be imported in the browser using Browserify and the common `require()` function.
 Else, `window.IndexedDBStore` is available.